pjournal/mef05-liophire/index.md

 Welcome to my page, this is Emirhan.

+Today, we are going to complete this page, as part of [Data Analytics Essentials Class](https://mef-bda503.github.io/)

 You can use the [editor on GitHub](https://github.com/pjournal/gh-pages-template/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.